Archdiocese of Foggia–Bovino: Establishment of the diocese

+Chapter and Cathedral

 The collegiate church of S. Maria in Foggia was raised to the dignity of a cathedral, dedicated to the Assumption of the Body of the Virgin Mary into Heaven.
-It was administered by a corporate body called the Chapter, composed of four dignities (the Archpriest, the Primicerius, the Cantor, and the Treasurer) and eighteen canons.
+It was administered by a corporate body called the Chapter, composed of four dignities (the Archpriest, the Primicerius, the Cantor, and the Treasurer) and fourteen canons.
 There were also six beneficed "mansionarii", who saw to the daily routine of religious services.
 The cathedral was also a parish church, whose parishioners were under the care of the Archpriest.
 The city had four other churches, one of which contained a wonder-working statue of the Sorrowful Virgin Mary; five convents of mendicant friars, and three establishments of monks.